-Currently MSC does not charge for the use of these boats and they are available on a first come first served basis.
-The exception to this is on sail training days, RYA course days and cadet week, when the boats are reserved for use by the Club and will therefore be unavailable to book.
+Currently MSC does not charge for the use of these boats and they are available on a first come first served basis through a booking system.
+The exception to this is on sail training days, RYA course days and Cadet Week, all Club Boats are reserved for use by the Club and will therefore be unavailable to book.

 The club also owns a Dart/Sprint 15 catamaran which can be found in the cat field.
 Email the Club Boat Booking System Admin at email@example.com if you would like to use this boat as there are some additional requirements you will need to know.